 Teri Hatcher’s career has spanned memorable performances in movies, television and on stage.
 Over the course of the groundbreaking show’s eight season run, her wildly successful portrayal of Susan Mayer on ABC’s award-winning “Desperate Housewives” earned her a 2005 Golden Globe Award for Best Actress in a Leading Role, Musical or Comedy, Television; a 2005 Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series; a 2006 Golden Globe Award nomination; a 2005 Television Critics Award nomination and a 2005 Emmy Award nomination for Outstanding Lead Actress in a Comedy Series.
 The role of the single mom searching for love in the sometimes sordid, always intriguing world of Wisteria Lane vaulted Hatcher to the pinnacle of today’s hottest comedic actresses.

 Hatcher’s first feature film role in Christopher Guest’s The Big Picture remains one of her career highlights, along with movie roles in Soapdish, Spy Kids, Tomorrow Never Dies and voicing all three mothers in Henry Selick’s Oscar-nominated animated film, Coraline, as well as voicing the character of Dottie in Disney’s “Planes” franchise.
-Her fearless desire to challenge herself and experience the world led her to star as Sally Bowles in the Sam Mendes-directed touring company of Cabaret in 1999, for which she received critical acclaim and standing ovations from Los Angeles to Boston.
+Her fearless desire to challenge herself and experience the world led her to star as Sally Bowles in the National Touring Company of Sam Mendes’ Tony-winning revival of Cabaret in 1999, directed by Rob Marshall, for which she received critical acclaim and standing ovations from Los Angeles to Boston.
 This Halloween season, Hatcher will star as Morticia Addams in the regional Los Angeles premiere of the hilarious musical comedy, The Addams Family, book by Marshall Brickman and Rick Elice.
 The Addams Family opens on October 14 and runs through October 23 at the Kavli Theatre at the Bank of America Performing Arts Center in Thousand Oaks, California.

 In 2006, Hatcher wrote her first book, a funny and inspiring look at a woman finding balance between family, career and self, entitled Burnt Toast and Other Philosophies of Life.
 The book showcased Hatcher’s ability to connect with and know her audience.
 Leslie Bennetts of Vanity Fair said, “Reading [Hatcher’s] book is like gabbing with a funny, appealing girlfriend who is completely aware of her own neuroses.”
 It remained on the New York Times Bestseller list for four weeks.